Wentril/kubernetes_workshop/course.md

 By default, Kubernetes networking is flat, meaning all Pods can communicate with each other and with the outside world.
 This is great for ease of use but poses a significant security risk.

-On the other hand once a network policy is applied to a Pod, it will block all traffic to and from that Pod unless explicitly allowed by the policy.
+On the other hand, once a network policy is applied to a Pod, it will block all traffic to and from that Pod unless explicitly allowed by the policy.
 This means that if you create a network policy for a Pod, you need to define all the allowed traffic for that Pod, otherwise it will be isolated.

 You can think of a network policy as a firewall rule for your Pods.
 They are a fundamental tool for implementing a Zero Trust security model within your cluster.